-- All patients (labor checks, C/S, or OB problems) will check-in to the OB ED (Obstetrical Emergency Department)
+- All patients (labor checks, C/S, or OB problems) will check-in to the Obstetrical Emergency Department (OBED)

-- Patients have to limit personal belongings brought from home to ONE bag per family (not one bag per person).
-Bring this with you when you arrive at the Hospital, since you are not supposed to leave after you arrive.
+- Patients have to limit personal belongings to ONE bag per family (not one bag per person).
+Bring this with you when you arrive at the Hospital, since nobody is supposed to leave the hospital after you arrive.

 - All labor rooms and all maternity rooms have bathrooms with showers.
 (See below for information about the High-Risk OB Unit (PHRU))**

-- After the delivery, the birth support person has to leave.
-The birth partner remains with the patient when she transfers to the Maternity Unit.
+- When the patient leaves the Birth Center and is transferred to the Mother-Baby Unit (MBU), the birth support person has to leave, but the birth partner remains with the patient when she transfers to the Maternity Unit.

 *meals are ordered using "room service".
 This shuts down at 7 pm, and reopens at 6 am.
 Until further notice, outside food is not allowed.
 Late night snacks are also available, ask your nurse.
 Cafeteria access has been granted for birth partners and birth support persons.